mihirk284/tabi/content/projects/aerial-chain.md

 +++
-title = "The Reconfigurable Aerial Robotic Chain" description = "Shape and motion planning for a reconfigurable aerial robotic system." weight = 100 draft = false
+title = "The Reconfigurable Aerial Robotic Chain: Shape and Motion Planning" description = "Shape and motion planning for a reconfigurable aerial robotic system." weight = 100 draft = false